Meet our Governors

 I have worked in higher education for the best part of 25 years, providing IT services for a university in the North West.
 Recently, my responsibilities are now managerial, overseeing IT service levels, migration of services from on-premises to the cloud, IT capability and transformation, and cyber security.
 My experience of balancing competing priorities such as business, risk, financial and technical gives me a unique perspective to help the school meet its challenges in providing the best experiences for our children.

-Mr Jon Gammage – Governor
+Mr Phil Fairclough – Governor

 Mr Adam Harper – Governor